What is PAYE? A guide to PAYE for Employees

 HMRC income tax rates and tax bands are used to calculate how much tax is deducted from your PAYE income.

-It’s helpful to know what tax band your income will fall into so you can figure out how much income tax will be deducted by your employer.
+It’s helpful to know what tax band your income will fall into so you can figure out how much tax is payable on your income.

-The 24/25 tax year income tax bands and rates for England, Wales & Northern Ireland are:
+The income tax bands and rates for England, Wales & Northern Ireland are:

 Personal allowance: £0 to £12,570 @ 0% tax rate.